It’s an excellent time to consider mortgages in Portugal. The Portuguese housing market is extremely solid with good potential for future growth.

 - Last three months of payslips

-- Copy of permanent employment contract / reference letter from your employer (should include how long you’ve been at the company, the fact that you’re a permanent employee, and how much your gross annual salary is)
+- Copy of permanent employment contract / reference letter from your employer (should include how long you’ve been at the company, state the fact that you’re a permanent employee, and state how much your gross annual salary is)

 - Last year’s tax return